bcaro/wifilightV2-doc/docs/en_US/index.md

 myStrom:
 - only the ordered socket has been tested, waiting for users to return for other devices

+Govee:
+- the connection with the products is via the cloud and requires internet.
+- the intensity control does not work on all Govee modules

 # Configuration of the wifi module

 ## Install peripherals